-Minooka Fire Protection District personnel are equipped with some of the most advance apparatus, equipment and skills available.
+Minooka Fire Protection District personnel are equipped with some advanced apparatus, equipment and skills available.
 Advanced technology in emergency medical service field equipment helps firefighters provide patients with the highest level of care while enroute to the hospital.
 Rescue and firefighter equipment is advancing regularly as well to provide for improved rescue operations of people trapped in vehicles, as well as technical rescue such as water, below grade, confined space and high angle.

 Minooka Fire Protection District is rated a public protection Class 1 Fire Department by the Insurance Service Office (ISO).
-Class 1 is the best rating possible and has been achieved by only approximately twenty-five other fire departments in Illinois (out of more than 1,200).
+Class 1 is the best rating possible.